fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 ![Select frames](/_images/zelda-like-1_select_frames.png "Select frames")

 Follow the same steps for the "WalkSide" and "WalkUp" animations.
-I am using one "WalkSide" for left and right.
-We'll flip the sprite horizontally if the player is moving left.
+We will use "WalkSide" for both left and right.
+We'll flip the sprite horizontally when the player is moving left.
+Select "WalkDown" before moving on to set it as the default animation.

 ![Animated sprite](/_images/zelda-like-1_animated_sprite.png "Animated sprite")